Updated: Dec 21, 2020

 Both prayer and meditation have benefits.
 However, early evidence suggests that faith may be a necessary precondition for reaping the benefits of prayer.
 An atheist praying is unlikely to experience a sense of communion with God or cultivate a greater sense of self-control.

 Although meditation is a part of every spiritual tradition, meditation is not necessarily a religious practice.
 Unlike prayer, meditators need not have faith in a higher power to reap brain and body-boosting benefits from practice.
-Religious and non-religious people alike can benefit from meditation.
-Different religious traditions blend prayer and meditation (such as the centering prayer used by Benedictine monks), and religious laypeople may enjoy these sort of practices as well.
+Religious and non-religious people alike can both benefit from meditation.
+Different religious traditions blend prayer and meditation (such as the centering prayer used by Benedictine monks), and religious lay people may enjoy these sort of practices as well.

 Neuroscientists have found that both prayer and meditation create lasting changes in our brains.
 But are these changes achievable outside of monastic life?
 What is the ‘therapeutic dose’ to see the benefits of prayer and meditation?
 New studies suggest an intensive guided practice involving one-hour long meditation 3 times a day for immediate results just in days.4 Other studies indicate that only 30 minutes of daily self- or guided practice leads to noticeable brain function changes after 2 weeks.3 Other employer-based studies have shown promising results in cognitive performance following just a few minutes of daily meditation.3 It seems that almost everyone can improve their overall wellbeing and improve their brain function through regular meditation or prayer.

 As we know, habits can be very difficult and slow to change.
 We have to feel the yearning to change, and deliberately create new cues and rewards to help us succeed in changing a habit.
 Having clear goals helps the process.
-One of the primary necessary ingredients to reaping the benefits of prayer or meditation is consistency.
+One of the primary necessary ingredients to reaping the benefits of prayer or meditation in consistency.
 Start small, practice, repeat.
 Try to start with as little as 2 minutes of prayer or meditation at a set time each day.
 Such small bursts of concentration allow you to channel your enthusiasm into keeping consistency rather than sustaining a lengthy practice, setting you up for longer-term success.

 To reap the benefits of practicing, don’t expect a particular outcome from either prayer or meditation.
 Stay open and focus upon the experience of prayer or meditation rather than the result.
 Any novel cognitive activity paves the way for new connections in the brain.
 But these types of brain changes don’t happen overnight, so don’t expect to see improvements in thinking or mood immediately.
 Gradual improvements in mood, thinking, or focus can be difficult to notice and many meditators report only noticing the profound differences meditation practice has on their lives after they miss a few meditation sessions.

 Neuroscientists often use the maxim offered by Donald Hebb ‘neurons that fire together, wire together’ to describe this long-term adaptive brain change.
 Repeated practice creates repeated patterns of neural activity, which strengthen particular neuro and physiologic pathways.
-Regular practice paves these new paths in the brain and soothes the body.
+Regular practice paves these new paths in the brain, and soothes the body.
 Remember that both meditation and prayer are forms of general conditioning, creating a strong brain and body for other daily activities such as emotional control and concentration.
 To maximize your benefits, consistent practice is key, even if it’s 5 minutes a day to begin with.

 Bradley-Hagerty, B. (2009).
 Prayer May Reshape Your Brain … And Your Reality.
 NPR.